Skip to main content

 • cozy blanket

-As we’ve seen, our broad keyword “blanket” has far too much competition to rank for it in search.
+As we’ve seen, the broad keyword “blanket” has far too much competition to rank for it in search.
 But perhaps we can rank for some of these more specific terms.

 Attracting shoppers with exact matching

 To optimize for Etsy’s search engine, there are two sides of the algorithm we want to appeal to.
-One side likes to see listing keywords be exactly as the shopper types them in.
-This is called exact matching.
-And strong keyword matching gives a powerful boost to your rank in search.
+One side likes to see listings' keywords be exactly as the shopper types them in.
+This is called "exact matching."
+And strong keyword-matching gives a powerful boost to your rank in search.

-Example: shopper types "chunky knitted blanket" into Etsy’s search bar.
-For an exact match, we’d have "chunky knitted blanket" in order and intact in our titles and tags.
-I like to call these “superstar keywords” because they are the VIPs of our listings.
+Example: a shopper types "chunky knitted blanket" into Etsy’s search bar.
+For an exact match, we’d have "chunky knitted blanket" in order and intact in the listing's titles and tags.
+We like to call these “superstar keywords” because they are the VIPs of your listings.

 Choose your superstar keywords with care.
-First, they should be the search phrases you want most to be known for.
-And to rank highly for.
+First, they should be the search phrases you want your listings to be known for and to rank highly for.
 Let’s say “chunky knitted blanket” describes exactly what you sell.
-Then next, you’d need to check the search-volume data.
+Next, you need to check the search volume data.
 Are shoppers using this exact phrase to search?
-If so, then this would be a superstar keyword for you.
+If so, this would be a superstar keyword for you.

 Optimizing with broad matches

-The other side of the algorithm is a little less powerful, but still helps your listings to rank.
-It's called broad matching.
+The other side of the algorithm is a little less powerful, but still helps your listings rank.
+It's called "broad matching."
 During its broad-matching process, Etsy will mix and match.
-That is, it puts together words which appear anywhere in your tags and titles.
+That is, it puts together words that appear anywhere in your tags and titles.

 In the keyword phrase "cozy beige chunky knitted blanket," we exact-match for "chunky knitted blanket."
 And we also broad-match for: